spessasus/soundfont-proposals/default_modulators.md

 Currently, this chunk is supported and read by SpessaSynth.
 Its implementation complies with this proposal.

 ### Editing Default Modulators
-My yet to be finished [SpessaFont](https://github.com/spessasus/spessafont) sound bank editor allows reading, editing and writing default modulators.
+My [SpessaFont](https://spessasus.github.io/SpessaFont) sound bank editor allows reading, editing and writing default modulators.

-Note that the editor is still unfinished, but it does provide full editing support for the DMOD chunk for now.
-There is no on-screen keyboard, so testing with the SpessaSynth web app is recommended.

 ## Rationale
 Sfspec24 section 10.2: